Courses ofInstruction

 RUSE 251/351 Sexuality, Creativity and Power (same as GSIJ 251/351)

-SPN 316 Voces de Mujeres
+SLA 316 Voces de Mujeres

 Course Descriptions

 PBHL 100 Introduction to Public Health Drawing from interdisciplinary sources as well as key scholarship from within the field of public health, this course provides an introduction to the core functions of public health, covering both US and global contexts.
 The course uses historical and contemporary examples to highlight the role of public health in promoting the health status of different populations, and the relationship of public health to other forms of health promotion in clinical and community settings.
 Focal topics include issues of global health, environmental health, health justice, and clinical health.
 Students are encouraged to think critically and reflexively about what it means to intervene in human health in such contexts, and to consider how social inequality and structural injustice plays a significant role in health outcomes.
-(Offered annually)
+(Offered every semester)

 PBHL 400 Senior Capstone This capstone course in public health studies is designed to help students better understand how to pursue knowledge production in the field of public health.
 Students will conduct primary or secondary research projects on public health topics and learn how to present this research effectively in oral and written form.
 The seminar style of the class will allow students the opportunity to discuss a variety of contemporary issues in public health with their peers, and it will encourage the development of students' professional identities as public health scholars.
 Students will be encouraged to explore questions of ethics and responsibility in relation to public health research and practice, and it will engage their peers in dialogue about the future trajectories of public health as a field and profession.
 (Offered annually)